-^{} You will be asked to submit a Team Log alongside your assignments.
-The log should list the division of labour, who was present at each meeting, the interim deadlines and to what extent they were met by each team member.
-The log may be brief, and will not influence the team's grade.
-Before submitting the document, each group member should agree the log is a fair and accurate representation of the work.
-In case of any group difficulties that cannot be resolved between group members, please schedule an appointment with me or the TA.
+\\ You will be asked to submit a Team Log alongside your assignments.
+The log should list the division of labour, who was present at each meeting, the interim deadlines, and to what extent they were met by each team member.
+Please keep this log up-to-date.
+It may be fairly brief, and will not influence the team's overall grade.
+Before submitting the document, each member should sign that the log is a fair and accurate representation of the work division.
+In case of any group difficulties that cannot be resolved between members, please schedule an appointment with me or the TA and bring your Team Log.

 Class engagement: Peer component: Your engagement with this course will in part be evaluated by your group members, who will get to work with you for the duration of the term.
 The grade they provide will take into account your class preparation, contributions to team discussions, engagement in activities, effort, and collaborative spirit.
-Your peers' grades will be averaged to provide a grade out of 5 points.
+Your peers' grades will be averaged to provide a grade out of 8 points.
+Peer grades tend to correlate strongly with the students' attendance, other engagement, and with other peer's evaluations of them so are known to be valid and reliable.

 Class engagement: Activity & homework component: This grade will primarily comprise of your attendance, engagement in class polls, and completion of small homework tasks.
-While I hope that you can attend most classes, it's okay if there are a couple you miss.
-There will be some leeway so you can still get top engagement grades even if you can't join us for every class or miss a piece of homework.
-Unless where otherwise may be stated, all activities and homework grades are simply completion- or effort-based, not correctness-based.
+While I hope that you can attend most classes, it's okay if there are a few you miss.
+There will be some leeway so you can still get top engagement grades even if you can't join us for every class or if you miss a piece of homework.
+Most activities and homework grades are simply completion- or effort-based, not correctness-based.
 Much of the homework can be done with peers; in such cases you can submit identical copies of your answers.
-You are welcome to check with peers about any questions you are unsure about (before or after submitting), and in cases where your peers are also stumped, you are encouraged to ask on Piazza after the deadline has passed.
-It is important you do not submit incomplete homework, or homework lacking reasonable effort.
+You are welcome to check with peers any questions you are unsure about (before or after submitting), and in cases where your peers are also stumped, you are encouraged to ask on Piazza after the deadline has passed.
+It is important you do not submit incomplete homework, or homework lacking reasonable effort-contact your TA if you submitted prematurely by accident.
 Other course contributions may also be noted to boost your score, e.g. active participation in lectures, leadership, standing out in an area, etc.